sarajs/Sara/README.md

 # Sara

-The unopinionated, all-javascript framework.
+The un-opinionated, all-javascript framework.

-## Who is Sara for?
+## What is Sara for?

-JavaScrit\pt developers who want to efficiently build modern, isomorphic apps, but who want to use their own opinions.
+Efficiently building modern, isomorphic apps.

 ## What makes Sara so great?